slgrobotics/turtlebot_create/Turtle_Setup/README.md

 I modified one launch file to NOT run the physical Turtlebot3 drivers.
 My drivers on the Raspberry Pi are already active on the network,  publishing information in */scan, /imu /odom, /joint_states* and other topics.
 The *Create Base* node will subscribe to */cmd_vel* topic published by teleop.

 **Note:** The Autonomy Labs "create_driver" node on Raspberry Pi isn't a ROS2 Turtlebot yet and requires an actual ROBOTIS *robot_state_publisher* node - which I run on the Desktop.
+Other robots (Plucky, Dragger) run this node on their Raspberry Pi.

-It is spawned by a modified copy of *robot.launch.py* file in this folder: ```~/turtlebot3_ws/src/turtlebot3/turtlebot3/turtlebot3_bringup/launch/robot.launch.py```
+The *robot_state_publisher* node is spawned on the Desktop by a modified copy of *robot.launch.py* file in this folder: ```~/turtlebot3_ws/src/turtlebot3/turtlebot3/turtlebot3_bringup/launch/robot.launch.py```

 ```
 cd ~/turtlebot3_ws